Soughtlin/songhl.github.io/contents/home.md

 BSc, Information and Computing Science, Sun Yat-sen University, 2022-2026 (expected)

 #### Research Interests
-Multimodal Large Language Model, Trustworthy Multimodal LLMs, Federated Learning.
+Multimodal LLM and Trustworthiness, Reinforced Learning, Federated Learning.

-I am eager to explore other fields as well and am excited about the opportunity to expand my research horizons.
+I am eager to explore other fields and excited about the opportunity to expand my research horizons.